kathgironpe/textile_editor_helper/README.md

 This version of Textile Editor Helper is a fork of the code found at http://svn.webtest.wvu.edu/repos/rails/plugins/textile_editor_helper/ to allow for use with the form_for method.

-## Simple vs. Extended

-Textile Editor Helper has a built-in mode to show only a sub-selection of available tags called simple.

-Currently the _simple_ tags are: _bold_, _underline_, _italic_, _strikethrough_.

-To create a text area that will only use the 'simple' tags create your text area with the following code:

-    <%= textile_editor 'object', 'field', :simple=>true -%>

-or

-	 <%= f.textile_editor :body, :simple=>true %>

 ##Dependencies

 To use Textile Editor Helper you must be using either the jQuery JavaScript library.